 Many couples think in terms of “my money” and “your money."
 One spouse may invest their retirement money quite conservatively, while the other spouse takes a more aggressive approach.
 One spouse may contribute the maximum amount to retirement accounts each year, while the other spouse contributes only a small amount.

 There are valid situations—such as second or third marriages—where each half of the couple does need to look at their assets as their own.
 But, in general, most couples will be better off by taking a household view when planning for retirement.

 For example, what if your retirement plan offers low-cost index fund investment choices, and your spouse’s plan offers a great fixed account option?
 By coordinating efforts as a household you may achieve a better outcome than selecting investment options independently of one another.

-The odds are high that one or the other of you will live longer than you may think.
-You need to plan for this.
+The odds are high that at least one of you will live longer than you may think—and you need to plan for this.
 Although it can be difficult to have discussions about life expectancy, it is important to do so.
-And if there is a large age gap between the two of you, this must be factored into your distribution plan.
+If there is a large age gap between the two of you, this must be factored into your distribution plan.